estherVS/clone-tabnews/README.md

 # clone-tabnews
-A clone of the https://tabnews.com.br
+A clone of the https://tabnews.com.br project.